 It's also a lot less money — for $500, you'll be getting a 3-pack of Velop AX4200's which are rated to cover over 8,000 square feet of space.
 Compare that with the Velop MX10, which is $600 for a 2-pack that only covers 6,000 square feet, and you'll immediately understand the value proposition.
 Since it's Wi-Fi 6, you can use advanced high-speed wireless devices like the Oculus Quest 2 in ways that Wi-Fi 5 just didn't allow.

 On top of that, each Velop AX4200 node sports three usable gigabit LAN ports, giving you nine total gigabit LAN ports throughout your home.
 Most mesh Wi-Fi systems only offer one or two LAN ports on each node, if they offer any at all.
-The only real problem here is that these nodes are big — more than three times the size of Nest WiFi nodes, which include an additional speaker inside.
+The only real problem here is that these nodes are big — more than three times the size of Nest WiFi nodes which, at least, include an additional speaker inside.
 That makes them a little more difficult to find a home on a shelf but, given the tall tower design, is easy enough to stick somewhere near an outlet and call it a day.

 All the connections